-Furthermore, the bill adds a new subsection to Section 1.007, which stipulates that if a delivery, submission, or filing requires in-person submission by a specific time, it will still be accepted as timely if the individual or document arrives at the office before the deadline.
-This amendment aims to ensure that voters and election officials are not penalized for circumstances beyond their control.
+Furthermore, the bill adds a new subsection to Section 1.007, which stipulates that if a delivery, submission, or filing requires in-person submission by a specific time, it will still be accepted as long as the person or document arrives at the office before the deadline.
+This amendment aims to ensure that voters and election officials have clear guidelines regarding deadlines and the acceptance of submissions, thereby enhancing the administration of elections in Texas.
 The bill is set to take effect 91 days after the conclusion of the legislative session.

 Statutes affected: